eitotakagi/furima--29836-/README.md

 ### Association
 -
-- belongs_to :users
+- belong_to :users
-- belongs_to :item
+- belong_to :item